Littering and the law

 It’s against the law to litter from a car or vehicle.
 You're also responsible if one of your passengers litters from your vehicle.

-If someone reports you for littering from a vehicle, EPA will investigate and can take action.
+If someone reports that there has been littering from your vehicle, EPA will investigate and can take action.

 We may send you an infringement notice.
 This is a fine that you either: